FAQ

 Why is a high-meat diet important?

-Ferrets rely on animal protein and fat for energy and proper body function — plants and carbs just don’t cut it.
-Our Dook Soup is meat-forward and free of unnecessary fillers to keep your ferret feeling their best.
+Ferrets rely on animal protein and fat for energy and proper body function.
+Plants and carbs just don't cut it.
+Dook Soup is meat-forward and free of unnecessary fillers to keep your ferret feeling their best.

 Is feeding raw or freeze-dried more expensive?